Deep Clustering for Data Cleaning and Integration: Experimental Setup

 The hypothesis is that DC is expected to outperform SC as it builds on a latent space representation that can better integrate schema-level and instance-level representations.
 To evaluate the hypothesis, we included the following SC methods:

 \begin{itemize} \item \textbf{K-means} ~\cite{Hartigan_1979} initializes with a set of data points; in the context of the data integration problem, it initializes with distance vectors of either schema or instance-level data points in the vector space and assigns the data points to the clusters with the nearest centroid.
 It repeatedly iterates to optimize the cluster centers.
-K-means minimizes the clustering loss with a squared euclidean distance function.
+K-means minimizes the clustering loss with a squared Euclidean distance function.
 K-means requires the value of K in advance to predict the clusters.
-K-means has a time complexity of $O(n \times I \times K)$, where $n$ is the number of data points, $I$ is the number of iterations, and $K$ is the number of clusters.
-K-means can be efficient for large data sets with a reasonable number of clusters.

-\item \textbf{Birch} ~\cite{DBLP:conf/sigmod/ZhangRL96} is from a hierarchical clustering family designed for tackling massive databases, especially involving data with noise or outliers.
-Since we have a noisy Web Table data set, Birch is a suitable choice to compare with DC algorithms over different encodings.
-Birch is supervised in terms of number of clusters K. Birch has a time complexity of $O(n \times \log(n))$, which allows it to scale well with large datasets.
+\item \textbf{Birch} ~\cite{DBLP:conf/sigmod/ZhangRL96} is from a hierarchical clustering family designed for tackling large databases, especially involving data with noise and outliers.
+Birch is supervised in terms of number of clusters $K$.
 Birch provides a hierarchical clustering structure, which can help understand the data structure and provide more interpretable results.
-The actual number of clusters can be chosen after the CF tree is built.
-This provides flexibility in exploring different numbers of clusters and helps in determining the appropriate level of granularity. \end{itemize}